BHAVJOT14/Basic-Banking-System_TSFOUNDATION/README.md

 BASIC BANKING SYSTEM

-    Created a simple dynamic & Responsive website which has the following specs.
+    Created a simple dynamic & Responsive website that has the following specs.

     1. A dummy data in database 'bank' with 10 customers.
-    2. A Customers table have basic fields such as name, email, current balance etc.
+    2. A Customer table has basic fields such as name, email, current balance, etc.
-        Transfers table will record all transfers happened.
+        The Transfers table will record all transfers that happened.
     3. Flow: Home Page > View all Customers > Select and View oneCustomer > Transfer Money
               > Select customer to transfer to >View all Customers.
     4. This website is only for transfer of money between multiple users.